hail-is/hail/hail/www/index.md

 ### Citing Hail

 If you use Hail for published work, please cite the software.
-You can get a citation for the version of hail you installed by executing:
+You can get a citation for the version of Hail you installed by executing:

 ```python
 import hail as hl